- Introduction: 10 Day Norwegian Dawn Family Suite Vacation – On points!

 - American Airlines (and connection) First Class South Bend – Dallas – San Juan

-- The Club at Dallas DFW Priority Pass Lounge – A good choice when Centurion turns you away?
+- Priority Pass The Club at Dallas DFW – a good choice when Centurion turns you away?

-- Hard Eight BBQ Review Coppell, Texas – What to do on a long Dallas layover
+- Hard Eight BBQ Review Coppell, Texas – A “Must Visit Spot” on a long Dallas DFW Layover

 - IHG Intercontinental near San Juan Airport